Faversham Stone Chapel

 I'll be honest; we struggled to find the site at first.
 Of course, when we finally figured out where it was we wondered why we'd had such a time finding it!
 The chapel is in a farm field just off the A2 at its junction with Four Oaks Road, almost directly opposite Faversham Road and 700 metres west of the B2045/A2 junction.

 There is a brown English Heritage footpath sign on the A2, but no place to park.
 The best option is to turn off onto Four Oaks Road, which gets very little traffic, and find a convenient layby to park.
-From there it is only a 2-minute walk to the site, which is clearly in view from the edge of the field.
+From there it is only a two-minute walk to the site, which is clearly in view from the edge of the field.

 There is a single interpretive sign outside the chapel wall, and a handy diagram showing the layout of the Roman mausoleum, the Saxon chapel, and the later medieval extensions.